 ISSR provides semester long seed grants to faculty seeking external funding in the social sciences.
 Social science research is done across many fields, including the traditional fields of sociology, anthropology, psychology, social psychology, economics, and political science, but also in communications, criminal justice, law, journalism, education, nursing, medicine, gerontology, social work, environmental science, computer engineering, and more.
-Seed grants of up to $8,000, to be expended over 4-6 months, are available to researchers on all four ASU campuses.
+Seed grants of up to $8,000 are available to researchers on all four ASU campuses.

 Proposals must include: